- 1-1/2 cups fresh or frozen blueberries

-- In a shallow bowl, whisk eggs, orange juice, orange peel, salt and remaining sugar.
+- In a shallow bowl, whisk eggs, orange peel, orange juice, salt and remaining sugar.
 Dip both sides of bread in egg mixture, being careful to not squeeze out berries.
 Place in a greased 15x10x1-in. baking pan.
 Bake 14-17 minutes or until golden brown, carefully turning once.

 - Meanwhile, in a small saucepan, whisk the first five sauce ingredients until smooth.
 Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Reduce heat; stir in fruit and heat through.
-Serve French toast with sauce; sprinkle with almonds.
+Serve with French toast; sprinkle with almonds.
 Yield: 8 servings.

 Reviews for Blueberry-Stuffed French Toast

 Sort By :

 I have made this for my family multiple times: my parents and I absolutely love it, I love the large amount of fresh fruit and nice thick bread.